pingcap/docs/reference/tools/user-guide.md

 The TiDB ecosystem has a wealth of tools for data migration, backup & restore for users with different use cases to choose from.

-- Some of the functionalities of these tools may overlap.
+- Some of the functionalities of these tools might overlap.
 For example, TiDB Loader, TiDB Lightning and TiDB DM can all do full data loading.
-- Some of the tools may have evolved.
+- Some of the tools might have evolved.
 For example, TiDB Binlog will be evolved to CDC (Change Data Capture).
-- Some of the tools are designed to support specific TiDB versions and the others might be deprecated as user requirement change.
+- Some of the tools are designed to support specific TiDB versions and the others might be deprecated as user requirements change.

 This guide is specifically designed to help you better understand these tools and therefore make an informed decision while choosing these tools to support your business.

-## Data import (restore or data sync)
+## Data import (restore or data replication)

 ### Full data import tools